Gubbed – It’s an odd term that some of you may not know the meaning of.

 Gubbing or gubbed is the term gamblers and matched bettors use to describe when a bookmaker restricts their account in some way, usually by excluding them from promotions and/or free bets.

-If you’ve had it done to any of your accounts you’ll know how gut wrenching it is when you receive an email saying your account has been gubbed.
+If you’ve experienced this with any of your accounts you’ll know how gut-wrenching it is when you receive an email saying your account has been gubbed.

-Being gubbed can be anything from a maximum stake limit to an exclusion from all promotions.
+Being gubbed can be anything from a maximum stake limit to exclusion from all promotions.

 Here’s an example of a Bet365 account that was gubbed:

 Certain betting strategies such as matched betting are all about taking advantage of free bets and promotions from as many bookmakers as possible.
-Therefore it’s vital you keep as many of your accounts open and unrestricted for as long as possible (more on this later).
+Therefore it’s vital you keep as many bookie accounts open and unrestricted for as long as possible (more on this later).

-Being gubbed is not a scenario isolated to matched betting, it happens across the whole betting industry and in recent years, seems to be happening more often.
+However, being gubbed is not isolated to matched betting, it happens across the whole betting industry and in recent years, seems to be happening more often.

 But why is that?
 Let me explain…